Mortal Man

 "Mortal Man" is a song by the American rapper Kendrick Lamar.
-It is the sixteenth and final track on his third studio album To Pimp a Butterfly, released on March 15, 2015 through Top Dawg Entertainment, Aftermath Entertainment and Interscope Records.
+It is the sixteenth and final track from his third studio album To Pimp a Butterfly, released on March 15, 2015 through Top Dawg Entertainment, Aftermath Entertainment and Interscope Records.
 The song was written by Duckworth alongside Sounwave (who also produced the song), and Thundercat.
 The song samples Fela Kuti's cover of Houston Person's "I No Get Eye for Back", and thus, Kuti is credited as a songwriter.

 A 12-minute long song, it is 3 seconds longer than "Sing About Me, I'm Dying of Thirst" at 12:04, composed of a song section, a poem section, and ends with a faux-interview between Lamar and the late rapper Tupac Shakur.
-The track encompasses free jazz, spoken word, jazz rap, and Lo-fi hip-hop, and was positively received by music critics upon its release, praising the song as one of the best from the album and Lamar's discography.
+The track encompasses free jazz, spoken word, jazz rap, and was positively received by music critics upon its release, praising the song as one of the best from the album and Lamar's discography.
 Although the song was not released as a single, it would chart at number 7 on the Billboard Bubbling Under Hot R&B/Hip-Hop Singles chart in the United States.